Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

+and rank the candidate methods based on this score in descending order.
+Similar to baseline 5 StarCoder 2 - Scalar, we evaluate this baseline on the same 45 randomly selected projects, leading to predictions for over 2.4 million method pairs in total.

+As with the scalar formulation, we evaluate this baseline under two information settings.
+In the \emph{zero-shot} setting, the prompt includes only the source code of $M_q$ and $M_c$.
+In the \emph{history-aware} setting, we additionally provide explicit historical co-change statistics within the prompt.

-In the baselines, the co-change methods are identified at the commit and file levels, whereas our work is based on pull-request levels.
-We adopt the baselines and re-implement them at the pull-request level.
+In the baselines, the co-change methods are identified at the commit and file levels, whereas our work is based on PR levels.
+We adopt the baselines and re-implement them at the PR level.

+We selected StarCoder 2 due to its strong performance among open-source code models and its accessibility for large-scale evaluation across real-world projects~\cite{starcoder2, chen2023huggingface}.
+Although more recent LLMs such as GPT-4 may offer higher performance on some tasks, they are either not open-source or not feasible to run across millions of code pairs due to their substantial computational requirements.
+Our goal is to explore the realistic applicability of LLMs in a scalable, reproducible setting, and StarCoder 2 strikes a balance between model capability and practical deployment.